femidof/OpenNext/README.md

-# Open Template NEXTJS - Authelia
+# Open Template NEXTJS - OpenNext
 Open Template NEXTJS For Creating your New NextJS Project with db integration and auth, with Admin and User Seperate View

 # Request for PR